zordius/lightncandy/README.md

 * FLAG_ERROR_LOG : output error_log when found any template error
 * FLAG_ERROR_EXCEPTION : throw exception when found any template error
-* FLAG_STANDALONE : generate stand alone php codes which can be execute without include LightnCandy.
+* FLAG_STANDALONE : generate stand alone php codes which can be execute without including LightnCandy.
 The compiled php code will contain scopped user function, somehow larger.
+And, the performance of the template will slow 1 ~ 10%.
 * FLAG_JSTRUE: generate 'true' when value is true (handlebars.js behavior).
 Otherwise, true will generate ''.
 * FLAG_JSOBJECT: generate '[object Object]' for associated array, generate ',' seperated values for array (handlebars.js behavior).
 Otherwise, all php array will generate ''.
 * FLAG_THIS: support {{this}} or {{.}} in template.
 Otherwise, {{this}} and {{.}} will cause template error.
 * FLAG_WITH: support {{#with var}} .
 Otherwise, {{#with var}} will cause template error.
 * FLAG_PARENT: support {{../var}} .
 Otherwise, {{../var}} will cause template error.
 * FLAG_HANDLEBARSJS: align with handlebars.js behaviors, same as FLAG_JSTRUE + FLAG_JSOBJECT + FLAG_THIS + FLAG_WITH + FLAG_PARENT.
+* FLAG_ECHO (experimental): compile to echo 'a', $b, 'c'; to improve performance.
+This will slow down rendering when the template and data are simple, but will improve 1% ~ 7% when the data is big and looping in the template.
+* FLAG_BESTPERFORMANCE: same as FLAG_ECHO now.
+This flag may be changed base on performance testing result.

 Partial Support
 ---------------